WeiliWw/VirHostMatcher-Net/README.md

 Alternatively, users may want to install Python3.X and dependencies manually.

 ## Installation
-In addition to dependencies, VirHostMatcher-Net requires to build local modules and download data needed.
+In addition to dependencies, VirHostMatcher-Net requires to build local modules and download database.

 ### Building local dependent modules
 ##### Linux: